Deniable encryption: Scenario

+The existence of deniable encryption introduces a paradoxical limitation.
+Because an attacker can never be certain that a given ciphertext contains only a single key–message pair, they may continue to demand further keys even after one has been revealed.
+This is particularly problematic in scenarios involving coercion, such as Rubber-hose cryptanalysis, where additional keys and messages may be demanded regardless of whether they actually exist.

 Another scenario involves Alice sending the same ciphertext (some secret instructions) to Bob and Carl, to whom she has handed different keys.
 Bob and Carl are to receive different instructions and must not be able to read each other's instructions.
 Bob will receive the message first and then forward it to Carl.